Valkenan/Valkenan/README.md

 #### C++ Student from Morocco 🇲🇦

-I'm a student learning C++ and sharing my journey.
-These repos document what I'm studying and practicing.
+I'm Adam, a passionate student on a journey to master C++ programming.
+I believe in learning by doing, so I document everything I study through hands-on projects and problem-solving.
+My repos are my digital notebook — feel free to explore and learn along with me!

 -   💻 Learning: `.cpp`, `.h`, `.py`, `.html`, `.css`
 -   🎯 Focus: **OOP**, **Data Structures**, **Algorithms**